 Why did I start Kitchen Spirit?
 Several years ago I reluctantly faced the truth: My family’s medical history was stacked against me.
 My ancestral tree was plagued with a deadly list of health issues—cancer, heart disease, diabetes, and high cholesterol, to name a few.
 As more of my loved ones developed health problems, I became concerned about my own future.
-For the first time in my life, I couldn’t deny it—if I didn’t make some changes and take personal responsibility for my health, I was destined to follow the same inevitable—and disastrous—path.
+For the first time in my life, I couldn’t deny it: If I didn’t make some changes and take personal responsibility for my health, I was destined to follow the same inevitable—and disastrous—path.

 My first step was to reject the idea that my future health was in the hands of fate.
-Determined to find a way to neutralize my family’s legacy, I began searching for organic and natural methods to lose my excess weight, avoid the cholesterol-fighting statin drugs my doctor wanted me to take, and reverse the rapid osteoporosis that had begun to weaken my bones and joints.
+Determined to find a way to neutralize my family’s legacy, I began searching for organic and natural methods to lose my extra pounds, avoid the cholesterol-fighting statin drugs my doctor wanted me to take, and reverse the rapid osteoporosis that had begun to weaken my bones and joints.
 My initial efforts were frustrating.
 While I found lots of information about nutrition and fitness, much of it was convoluted with commercialized agenda and subliminal marketing.

 I realize many of you may have tried other programs or diets hoping to lose weight or correct some kind of health issue, and you’re reading this because it didn’t work—at least not in the long-term.
 First, I’m glad you’re here.
 It tells me you haven’t given up, and that means a lot to me.
 Give me the opportunity to help you reach your personal weight and health goals, and I’ll do my very best to provide you with the information and tools you need to re-shape your body, look and feel better, and most important, maintain a healthy lifestyle for years to come.